awsdocs/amazon-connect-admin-guide/doc_source/scenario-deployment-approaches.md

 ### IVR\-only<a name="ivr-only"></a>

 You may choose to use Amazon Connect to drive the contact’s IVR experience while your agent population remains on your legacy contact center platform\.
-With this approach, you can use Amazon Connect contact flows to drive self\-service and routing logic, and, if necessary, transfer the contact to the target agent or agent queue on your legacy contact center platform\.
+With this approach, you can use Amazon Connect flows to drive self\-service and routing logic, and, if necessary, transfer the contact to the target agent or agent queue on your legacy contact center platform\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/architecture/hybridivr.png)